-Winter has arrived and you have two options: you can either sit indoors killing time until the warmer months come or, you can kick back the duvet, embrace the beauty of this season and go explore some icy mountains, snowy woodlands and frozen lakes… I know which one I’ll be choosing.
+When winter arrives, you have two options: sit indoors killing time until the warmer months come OR kick back the duvet and embrace the frosted mountains, snowy woodlands and frozen lakes… I know which one I’ll be choosing.

-- Why you should make the most of winter hiking
+- Why you’ll love winter hiking

 This article contains affiliate links.
 If you make purchases through these links we may make a small commission, this is never of any extra cost to you but helps support Veggie Vagabonds – thank you!

 Winter completely changes the landscape around you and your whole hiking experience.
 You quite often get the trail to yourself, with a winter walk showing you completely different wildlife and vegetation too.